sky-uk/ruby-bootcamp/readme.md

 ### Exercises

-Copy in here about the exercises
+Copy in here about the exercises.

 * [Exercise 1](exercise-1/readme.md)
 * [Exercise 2](exercise-2/readme.md)